Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 RptHook

-#@SECTION: 0..1 aggr The rptHook describes the link between a
+0..1 aggr The rptHook describes the link between a

 byPassPoint and the rapid prototyping algorithm.